yenshih/style-resources-loader/README.md

 ### `patterns`

-A string or an array of string, which represents the absolute path to the resources you would like to inject.
+A string or an array of string, which represents the path to the resources you would like to inject.
+If the path is relative, it would relative to [webpack context](https://webpack.js.org/configuration/entry-context/).

 It supports [globbing](https://github.com/isaacs/node-glob).
 You could include many files using a file mask.